Good Without

 "Good Without" is a song by British singer Mimi Webb.
-It was released on 26 March 2021 through Epic Records.
-The song peaked at number eight on the UK Singles Chart.
+It was released on 26 March 2021 through Epic Records as the first single from her debut EP, Seven Shades of Heartbreak.

-Initially finding an audience due to its use in TikTok videos, the song went on to achieve almost 1 million streams two days after release.
-This led to the song rising up the chart and peaking within the top ten on its 13th week on the chart.
-The song was included on Webb's debut EP, Seven Shades of Heartbreak, alongside the singles "Dumb Love" and "24/5".
+Good Without went viral on TikTok, going on to achieve almost 1 million streams two days after release.
+The song eventually peaked at number eight on UK Singles Chart, becoming her first top ten hit.

 Background

 Webb made her breakthrough in 2021, off the back of her song "Before I Go" going viral after she sang the song acapella in a New York restaurant, in front of TikTok star Charli D'Amelio.

 In an interview with the BBC to mark Webb being named on the Sound of... list for 2022, she addressed the themes of the song.
 Asked whether "the lyric "I'm good without you" is all about moving on and building back your confidence", she said "It really is.
 It's not about that break-up from two months ago - but it's got that empowerment to it.
 And I went back to it when I was going through all that stuff, and it really helped me out.
-I was just so grateful that it was there."
+I was just so grateful that it was there.